 Remember the story of the tortise and the hare?
 Yup, the same fundamentals apply when losing weight.
 Slow and steady wins the race.
 Even a simple activity like walking benefits your overall health.

 Well, unfortunately, these type diets are usually ineffective, and can even be detrimental to weight loss.
 Plus, they can be nearly as unhealthy for us as being overweight—and possibly even more so.

 The Dangers of Crash Dieting

 Losing weight should be a healthy thing and not something which has an adverse effect on our wellbeing.

 However, trying to drop pounds using methods such as starvation, diet pills, or fad diets can lead to:

 - Malnutrition—Not only are you depleting your body of calories through starvation, or use of appetite suppressants, but also crucial vitamins, minerals and fibers necessary in keeping you fit and in shape.
-This can lead to malnutrition and all the problems stemming from it, including low energy levels, difficulty concentrating, and poor immune response to infections.
+This can lead to malnutrition and all the problems stemming from it, including low energy levels, always feeling hungry, difficulty concentrating, and poor immune response to infections.

 - Loss of muscle mass—Fat is not the only thing lost while crash dieting, since muscles also require caloric and nutritional intake to maintain their mass.
 In fact, you are likely losing more muscle than fat when you starve yourself, since your metabolism slows and does its best to hang onto emergency fuel supplies—which would be fat—while cutting down on spending the energy necessary for cell production to maintain muscle mass.